Youssef-1Hassab/Youssef-1Hassab/README.md

 ## About Me

-I develops and studies Deep Learning architectures, with a deep obsession for understanding things from the ground up—whether that's training CNNs, Vision Transformers (ViTs), optimizing RAG pipelines, or deploying with Docker.
+I develop and study Deep Learning architectures, with a deep obsession for understanding things from the ground up—whether that's training CNNs, Vision Transformers (ViTs), optimizing RAG pipelines, or deploying with Docker.

 I work across AI engineering, multimodal systems, and containerized deployment.
 I believe the best way to truly understand an algorithm is to build it yourself.